 If someone in your spouse’s Company or Unit is KIA or injured you might be notified about it directly.
 If not, eventually, the news will make its way down the grapevine and you will hear what happened.
 DO NOT POST THIS ON SOCIAL MEDIA.
 At least not right away.
 There could be family members that have not heard the news.

 There was a spouse who ended up hearing about her husband on social media because people posted about it.
 Can you even imagine?
 While the military will notify the family members ASAP, sometimes other people hear the news before they do and if you happen to hear too and share that news, doing so could end up ruining someone else’s life.
 The best rule of thumb is to wait until you hear from the family on social media or hear it being announced more publically.

 Never What They Are Doing

-I am a military spouse who doesn’t need to know the exact thing that her husband is doing when he is deployed.
+I am a military spouse who doesn’t need to know the exact thing that her husband is doing when he is deployed or even away on training.
 I always have a general idea of what he does but I don’t need it broken down until after he gets home.
 If you do find out about what your spouse is doing, never share that on Facebook or other social media.

 If You Are Not Sure

 If you are not sure if what you want to post falls under OPSEC or PERSEC or is perfectly fine to post, feel free to ask someone who has been a military spouse for a while or simply not say that info publically.
-I know how excited we can get when our husbands are coming home or when we know when that day is going to be but we can’t share that information on Facebook.
-A good rule is to only post things after the fact.
-So keep that information to yourself and then go nuts telling your Facebook friends all about your homecoming.
+I know how excited we can get when our spouses are coming home or when we know when that day is going to be but we can’t share that information on social media.